Here you will find a list of some common questions and answers related to our PDF eBooks!

 - Trying a different browser

-Yes, each time you download an eBook on a different computer, it will have to be unlocked using your GCU username and password.
+Yes, each time you download an eBook on a different computer, it will have to be unlocked using your GCU username (without @my.gcu.edu) and password.

 Logging into Your eBook

 Yes, in order to log into your eBook, you must be connected to the internet.
 After it has been unlocked for the first time, you may select Automatically sign me into this document in the future.
 This will allow it to remain unlocked without an internet connection when you reopen the eBook.
-The latest version of Adobe Reader is recommended in order to utilize this feature; for further assistance with Adobe Reader, please refer Installing Adobe Reader for PC or Installing Adobe Reader for Mac.
+The latest version of Adobe Reader is recommended in order to utilize this feature; for further assistance with Adobe Reader, please refer to the Adobe Reader Installation and Setup article.

 If you see the letters and numbers in your password instead of asterisks (*), your eBook is not opening in Adobe Reader.
 To set your eBooks to always open in Adobe Reader, check out our article on setting your default applications!